sraka1/react-native-wheel-picker-android/README.md

 ## Auto linking

-Doesn't work with react native v0.55 is not tested with in v0.56
+Doesn't work with RN v0.55 is not tested with v0.56

 `react-native link @delightfulstudio/react-native-wheel-picker-android`